CBD Oil

 Does CBD Hemp Flower Get You High?

-This is a great question.
-Hemp flower is supposed to only contain trace amounts of THC.
-The legal definition of hemp is that it “contains no more than 0.3% of delta-9 tetrahydrocannabinol by dry weight,” meaning that one gram of dried flower should contain no more than 3mg of delta-9 THC.
+Hemp flower “contains no more than 0.3% of delta-9 tetrahydrocannabinol by dry weight.”
+If we do a bit of math, one gram of dried flower should contain no more than 3mg of delta-9 THC.

-Hemp Flower Can Get You High?
+This Kind Of Hemp Flower Can Get You High

 Is Hemp Flower Safe?

-What Are Hemp Flower’s Side Effects
+What Are Hemp Flower’s Side Effects?

-• Feelings of nausea
+- Feelings of nausea

-• Mood changes
+- Mood changes

-• Feelings of anxiety
+- Feelings of anxiety

-• Dry mouth
+- Dry mouth

-• Reddened eyes
+- Reddened eyes

-• Drowsiness
+- Drowsiness

 CBD hemp flower can also interact with certain medications.
 If you are taking medications, you should consult with a health professional before using CBD hemp flower.